gammapy/gammapy/docs/user-guide/datasets/index.rst

 The `gammapy.datasets` sub-package contains classes to handle reduced gamma-ray data for modeling and fitting.

-The `Dataset` class bundles reduced data, IRFs and model to perform likelihood fitting and joint-likelihood fitting.
+The `~gammapy.datasets.Dataset` class bundles reduced data, IRFs and model to perform likelihood fitting and joint-likelihood fitting.
 All datasets contain a `~gammapy.modeling.models.Models` container with one or more `~gammapy.modeling.models.SkyModel` objects that represent additive emission